capu-bia/fingerprint-r503-mqtt/README.md

 ### Configure

-After flash and reboot, when no configuration is found the Wemos will tun on a WiFi network called "Fingerprint-Setup":
+After flash and reboot, when no configuration is found the Wemos will turn on a WiFi network called "Fingerprint-Setup":

 <img src="doc/wifi-ap.png" width="350">